microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/New-MgSearchAcronym.md

 # New-MgSearchAcronym

 ## SYNOPSIS
-Create a new acronym object.
+Create new navigation property to acronyms for search

 ## SYNTAX